suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 These fields, however, are a little different than the others.
-While we do want users of the API to be able to see these fields when creating, or even updating, a restaurants details we do not want the API to allow direct changing of these fields.
+While we do want users of the API to be able to see these fields when creating, or even updating, a restaurant's details we do not want the API to allow direct changing of these fields.

 We will create a `set;` accessor for these fields.
 However, we will mark them as